sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 _Note 2:_ A delegation in one area grants a Business ADM the ability to embed personnel of that area under its HR Org structure.

 _Note 3:_ Production Release process maps to the [IITB SDLC](https://014gc.sharepoint.com/:b:/r/sites/SDLCActionPlanTeam/Shared%20Documents/General/Software%20Development%20and%20Release%20Governance.pdf?csf=1&web=1&e=SdnmEy).
-Quality Assurances that the right stakeholders were involved throughout the s/w lifecycle before releasing to production.
+Quality Assurance ensures that the right stakeholders were involved throughout the s/w lifecycle before releasing to production.

 _Note 4:_ Corporate services include Funding for Cyber Security Operation Centre (CSOC), IT Security Assessment, Cloud Operations, Architecture Review, Service Desk, Laptops, VPNs.